Browser & Device Reference

 - On iPhone only, video is only played in fullscreen mode.
 On iPad and Android, video can be played either windowed or in fullscreen.

-All features of JW Player (playlists, skinning, scripting, etc.) are available in both rendering modes.
-Whether JW Player renders itself in Flash or HTML5 is therefore totally dependent upon the media format(s) that is/are embedded.
+As with JW6, all features of JW Player (playlists, skinning, scripting, API, etc.) are available in both provider modes.
+Whether JW Player uses a Flash or HTML5-based provider is therefore dependent upon the media that is loaded.
 See Supported Media Formats for details.
 Here's a quick overview:

 - WebM and Vorbis can only be played in HTML5 in some browsers.